-In 2014, we sold our lithium products to over 220 customers in around 50 countries.
-Only one customer accounted for more than 10% of our lithium sales in 2014, accounting for approximately 11% of lithium sales.
-We estimate that our 10 largest customers accounted in aggregate for approximately 58% of sales.
-Only one supplier accounted for over 10% of the cost of sales of this business line, accounting for approximately 13% of the cost of sales.
+In 2015, we sold our lithium products to over 210 customers in around 50 countries, and most of our sales were exports.
+No single customer accounted for more than 10% of our lithium revenues in 2015.
+Our ten largest customers accounted in aggregate for approximately 58% of revenues.
+Only one supplier accounted for over 10% of the cost of sales of this business line, accounting for approximately 16% of the cost of sales.

-The following table shows the geographical breakdown of our sales for 2014, 2013 and 2012:
+The following table shows the geographical breakdown of our revenues for 2015, 2014 and 2013:

-Sales Breakdown 2014 2013 2012
+Revenues breakdown 2015 2014 2013

-North America 11% 12% 10%
+North America 11% 11% 12%

-Europe 22% 25% 22%
+Europe 21% 22% 25%

-Central & South America 1% 2% 2%
+Central and South America 1% 1% 2%

-Asia and Others 66% 62% 66%
+Asia and Others 67% 66% 62%

 We sell lithium carbonate and lithium hydroxide through our own worldwide network of representative offices and through our sales, support and distribution affiliates.
 We maintain inventories of these products at our facilities throughout the world to facilitate prompt delivery to customers.
-Sales of lithium carbonate and lithium hydroxide are made pursuant to spot purchase orders or within the framework of supply agreements.
+Sales of lithium carbonate, lithium hydroxide and lithium chloride solutions are made pursuant to spot purchase orders or within the framework of supply agreements.
 Supply agreements generally specify annual minimum and maximum purchase commitments, and prices are adjusted periodically, according to prevailing market prices.